Atnabon/ketari/README.md

 ## 🚀Job detail page:

-In this section, users can see job detail with job deadlines, job summaries, employer names so on.
+In this section, users can see job detail with job deadlines, job summaries.

 ## 🚀Login and Registration: